plone/documentation/docs/i18n-l10n/use-an-external-translation-service.md

 To use some external tools, the Plone community has implemented a package called [`collective.translators`](https://github.com/collective/collective.translators) that implements this functionality for Google Translate, Deepl, Deepseek, Ollama, and Libre Translate.

-Each of those services provides a control panel to tweak the configuration (API keys, languages, service endpoints, etc.)
+Each of those services provides a control panel to tweak the configuration, including API keys, languages, service endpoints, and other configuration items.

 ```{note}
 The usage of some of those services may create extra cost for the site administrator.